Sabbirrahman43/Folio-5/README.md

 2. Open Folio → Settings → AI → paste your key
 3. Pick a model

 > **Vision bonus:** OpenAI and Anthropic models can see the page you're reading.
 Lyra gets sent the current page as an image when you ask her about it.
-Ollama doesn't support this (yet).

 <br/>